MadryLab/robustness/docs/example_usage/custom_imagenet.rst

    superclass_wnid, class_ranges, label_map = in_hier.get_superclasses(n_classes,
                                                 ancestor_wnid=ancestor_wnid,
+                                                superclass_lowest=superclass_lowest,
                                                 balanced=balanced)

-To create the desired number of superclass we use py:meth:`~robustness.tools.imagenet_helpers.ImageNetHierarchy.get_superclasses`, which takes in the desired number of superclasses :samp:`n_classes`, an optional WordNet ID :samp:`ancestor_wnid` to pick superclasses that share a common ancestor in the WordNet hierarchy, and an optional boolean :samp:`balanced` to get a balanced dataset (where each superclass has the same number of ImageNet subclasses).
+2. To create the desired number of superclass we use py:meth:`~robustness.tools.imagenet_helpers.ImageNetHierarchy.get_superclasses`, which takes in the desired number of superclasses :samp:`n_classes`, an optional WordNet ID :samp:`ancestor_wnid` to pick superclasses that share a common ancestor in the WordNet hierarchy, an optional set of WordNet IDs of superclasses which should not be further sub-classes :samp:`superclass_lowest` (if encountered), and an optional boolean :samp:`balanced` to get a balanced dataset (where each superclass has the same number of ImageNet subclasses).
 (see :py:meth:`the docstring